-It is 1939.
+Central Europe, 1939.
 Flamboyant Czech diplomat Jan Masaryk has fled to America to escape his recent past.
 Germany has invaded Czechoslovakia and Masaryk is now a man with no nation.
 In America he tries to forget the personal and political betrayal he and his country have suffered but these events shadow his every step.
-As the Czechoslovak ambassador in London, Masaryk failed to win the support of the British and could not avert the ruination of his country.
-With the help of Dr. Stein, an emigre German psychiatrist, and the beautiful writer Marcia Davenport, Masaryk tries to overcome his demons and re-live the dramatic events leading to the outbreak of the second world war.Written by
+As the Czech ambassador in London, Masaryk failed to win the support of the British and could not avert the ruination of his country.
+With the help of Dr. Stein, an emigre German psychiatrist, and writer Marcia Davenport, Masaryk tries to overcome his demons and re-live the dramatic events leading to the outbreak of the second world war.Written by

 7 of 8 people found this review helpful.

 Was this review helpful to you?